torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 interrupts, the host may throttle that guest by suspending its execution for a few seconds to prevent a denial-of-service attack.

-Similarly, the host will interrupt the guest when it sends a new message on the VMBus control path, or when a VMBus channel "in" ring buffer transitions from empty to non-empty.
-Each CPU in the guest may receive VMBus interrupts, so they are best modeled as per-CPU interrupts in Linux.
-This model works well on arm64 where a single per-CPU IRQ is allocated for VMBus.
-Since x86/x64 lacks support for per-CPU IRQs, an x86 interrupt vector is statically allocated (see HYPERVISOR_CALLBACK_VECTOR) across all CPUs and explicitly coded to call the VMBus interrupt service routine.
-These interrupts are visible in /proc/interrupts on the "HYP" line.
+Similarly, the host will interrupt the guest via the synic when it sends a new message on the VMBus control path, or when a VMBus channel "in" ring buffer transitions from empty to non-empty due to the host inserting a new VMBus channel message.
+The control message stream and each VMBus channel "in" ring buffer are separate logical interrupts that are demultiplexed by vmbus_isr().
+It demultiplexes by first checking for channel interrupts by calling vmbus_chan_sched(), which looks at a synic bitmap to determine which channels have pending interrupts on this CPU.
+If multiple channels have pending interrupts for this CPU, they are processed sequentially.
+When all channel interrupts have been processed, vmbus_isr() checks for and processes any messages received on the VMBus control path.

 The guest CPU that a VMBus channel will interrupt is selected by the guest when the channel is created, and the host is informed of that